 The problem it faced was market perception, which was that of an ordinary car with ideas above its station.
 An unpardonable error, and ultimately damning, yet one which seems to have been etched into the X-Type’s being from the outset.

 As an independent entity, Jaguar had no plans for such a compact model line.
 X400 came about for one simple reason.
 Having massively overpaid for it in 1989, Ford needed to recoup their investment fast.
 The storied marque turned out to be in far worse shape than they had been led to believe, so a new business plan was hastily cobbled together in the dark days of 1992, central to which were new models, aimed at making Jaguar a viable rival to the German marques, in prestige, quality and crucially, volume.

 Chairman, Sir Nick Scheele bullishly informed journalists in 1998 that volumes of over 200,000 cars per annum was a realistic aim for the new generation of Jaguars, the bulk of this coming from X400, the model code for a compact saloon aimed at the lucrative junior executive market dominated by BMW, Mercedes and Audi.

 Jaguar’s engineers had little experience of producing a world class rival to BMW’s state of the sector 3-Series and neither for that matter did Ford.
 Nor was there a suitable rwd platform.
 The result was a compromise, a fudge.
-Without a rear-wheel drive architecture, a rear-biased four-wheel drive chassis was derived from elements of the contemporary Mondeo’s CD132 fwd platform.
-However, neither the lengths, widths nor wheelbases were shared, nor indeed were any visible interior or exterior component.
+Without a rear-drive architecture, a rear-biased four-wheel drive chassis was derived from elements of the contemporary Mondeo’s CD132 fwd platform.
+However, neither the lengths, widths nor wheelbases were shared, nor indeed was any visible interior or exterior component.